Architecture Overview¶

 Components are designed to be mixed and matched:

-- Robots can be reused across multiple networks
+- Robots can be used standalone or within networks

 3. Provider Agnostic¶